pabloripoll/docker-laravel-10-php-fpm-8/README.md

 Total reclaimed space: 0MB
 ```

-## Check Laravel status
+## Laravel Service Check

-Visiting `http://localhost:8888/` should display Laravel's welcome page.
+There are two PHP files on [resources/laravel](resources/laravel) with same structure as application to replace or add a predifined example to test the service.

-Use an API platform *(Postman, Firefox RESTClient, etc..)* to check connection with Laravel
+It can be used an API platform service *(Postman, Firefox RESTClient, etc..)* or just browsing the following endpoints to check connection with Laravel.

+Check-out a basic service check
 ```
 GET: http://localhost:8888/api/v1/health